DC-CyberSec/Cyber_Notes/security_plus/syo-701/section_2/section_2.2.md

 - Every open port is an opportunity for attacks
 	- Application vulnerability or misconfiguration
 - Every application has its own port
-	- More services more open ports less security
+	- More services, more open ports, less security
 - Firewall rules
 	- Must allow traffic to open ports
 	- Limits attack surface